 The "populated PAP"

-The researchers may consider creating a separate document that populates the PAP to the extent possible and discusses any deviations from it.
-This "populated PAP" can be added to the trial’s registry entry when the trial is complete, along with any research papers, or included in the appendix of the paper.
+Researchers may consider creating a separate document that populates the PAP to the extent possible and discusses any deviations from it.
+This "populated PAP" can be added to the trial’s registry entry when the trial is complete, along with any research papers, or be included in the appendix of the paper.

 A PAP strengthens the credibility of results of any pre-specified analyses.
 On the other hand, results that were not pre-specified should be viewed the same way as those of an observational study that did not have a PAP.
 The populated PAP can help readers understand why pre-specified analyses were or were not included in the final paper and what their findings were.

 New developments and alternatives to PAPs